dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

   * **READ_RECEIPT:** _(OPTIONAL)_ This is a service message.
 The receiver sends this message back to the sender to signal that the message was received and displayed.
 Sending this message is optional and it may be ignored.
   * **RESEND_REQUEST:** _(OPTIONAL)_ This is a service message.
 The value **referenceMessageHash** points to the referenced message.
 If possible (=available), the referenced message should be sent again.
 * **Reference Message Hash:** The hash of a previous message that the new one references.
 Must be set for message types (REPLY, DELETE_REQUEST, EDIT, REACTION, RESEND_REQUEST).
-* **Attachments:** Media or other files may be an attachment to a message as array of URIs (data, https, ipfs).
-Attachments are described in detail below.
-* **Reply Delivery Instruction:** this is an optional information.
+* **Reply Delivery Instruction:** This is an optional information.
 It is needed for compatibility reasons with other protocols/apps.
-The stored information will be delivered with any reply (e.g., a conversation or topic id, ...).
+The stored information MUST be delivered with any reply (e.g., a conversation or topic id, ...) as meta information of the [encryption envelope](#encryption-envelope-data-structure).
 It is neighter evaluated nor altered from **dm3**.
-* **Signature:** This is the signature with the sender's signature key on the SHA-256 hash of the message datastructure without the signature field.

-**DEFINITION:** Message Data Structure
+**DEFINITION:** Message Metadata Structure

 ```JavaScript
 {